 Your restrooms are an immediate reflection of your business.
-According to the 2017 Bradley Corporation Healthy Hand Washing Survey, 92% of Americans see a direct relationship between the quality of a company’s products and services and the quality of its restrooms.
+According to the 2017 Bradley Corporation Healthy Hand Washing Survey, 92 percent of Americans see a direct relationship between the quality of a company’s products and services and the quality of its restrooms.

-Our franchisees can keep your restrooms smelling and looking clean.
-But most importantly, they make sure bathrooms are sanitized from top to bottom.
+Our bathroom restoration services can keep your restrooms smelling and looking clean.
+But most important, they make sure bathrooms are sanitized from top to bottom.

 - Eliminating Odors — determining where the odor is coming from (drain, sink, urinal, light fixtures, ceiling) is key to determining what procedures are needed to eliminate the odor completely.